aqus/tasktrace/README.md

 # About the Tasktrace application
 Task management system.
 The application allows to create tasks, assign them to users and track their progress.
-It is cloud native and uses microservices architecture.
+It is cloud native application and uses microservices architecture.

 ## Features
 - Create new task